Post Training Quantization of Large Language Models with Microscaling Formats: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have emerged as extremely powerful tools to comprehend and generate natural language.
-However, their intensive computational demand and energy consumption make widespread adoption of these models in everyday tasks to be challenging.
+Large Language Models (LLMs) have emerged as extremely powerful tools to process and generate natural language.
+However, their high computational demand and energy consumption make widespread adoption of these models in everyday tasks challenging.
 One way to address these challenges is post-training quantization, a technique that involves reducing the precision of model parameters and/or activations from the original bit-width to formats with fewer bits.
-Quantization can significantly reduce the memory footprint and computational requirements of these models, making them more accessible and deployable on a wider range of hardware, including mobile devices and edge devices.
-However, previous work has shown that the activations of LLMs with more than 3B parameters are difficult to quantize due to the emergence of outliers with large magnitude, which leads to significant quantization errors and accuracy degradation~\cite{dettmers2022llm}.
-To address this issue, Xiao et al. proposed SmoothQuant, a post-training quantization technique that smooths out the activation outliers by migrating the quantization difficulty from activations to weights with a mathematically equivalent transformation~\cite{xiao2023smoothquant}.
-Similarly, Frantar et al. proposed GPTQ, a scalable one-shot quantization method that utilizes approximate second-order information to quantize weights of LLMs with high efficiency and accuracy~\cite{frantar2022gptq}.
+Quantization can significantly reduce the memory footprint and computational requirements of these models, making them more accessible and easily deployable on a wider range of hardware, including mobile and edge devices.
+However, when applying quantization, outliers with large magnitudes remain an open challenge because they stretch the quantization range, leaving fewer effective bits available for the majority of values, which leads to significant quantization errors and accuracy degradation~\cite{dettmers2022llm}.
+To address this issue, Xiao et al. proposed SmoothQuant~\cite{xiao2023smoothquant}, a quantization technique that smooths out the activation outliers by migrating the quantization difficulty from activations to weights with a provably equivalent transformation.
+Lin et al., proposed AWQ~\cite{lin2023awq}, a weight only quantization algorithm that mitigates the quantization error by channel-wise scaling of the salient weights~\cite{lin2023awq}.
+Similarly, Frantar et al. proposed GPTQ~\cite{frantar2022gptq}, a scalable one-shot quantization method that utilizes Frobenius norm layer-wise loss optimization to quantize weights.
+In this work, we systematically study the combined application of these three algorithms and provide a comprehensive analysis of their interactions and implications for advancing LLM quantization to various fixed-point and microscaling (MX) formats.